What is day care?

 Most rehabilitation programmes last for 6 weeks but sometimes they can be extended to last for 8 weeks.

 Day care for people who need substantial care

-We provide daytime care and activities for people who have complex needs or need a lot of care, for example someone may have physical disabilities, as well as mental health problems, we can provide a range of support
+There are daytime care and activities available for people who have complex needs or need a lot of care, for example someone may have physical disabilities, as well as mental health problems, these can provide a range of support:

 - offering help with personal care